Danish-Sensor-Engineering/libods-java/README.md

 #### Gradle

-To use the library in a Gradle build, add our bintray repository and add the dependency:
+To use the library in a Gradle build, add our bintray repository and add the required compile dependencies:

 ```groovy